vmware-archive/photon-controller/python/src/agent/README.md

 # Photon Controller Agent

 Photon controller agent runs inside ESX host and expose thrift interface to control plane.
-There are 3 major services in agent: host, scheduler and agent control.
+There are 2 major services in agent: host and agent control.

 * Host supports the control to ESX Host, like life cycle management of VM, image and disk.
-* Scheduler supports hierachical scheduling of resources.
 * Agent control supports homekeeping management like provision, heartbeat etc.

 ## Creating the vib package